-The left pushes a platform that seldom waivers, backed by Democrats well-versed in machine party politics.
-Meanwhile, Republicans have fragmented into a loose collection of conservatives with nowhere to go.
-Democrats play together as a team.
-Republican Party leaders seem more intent on undermining each other than worrying about the kind of cohesive vision that keeps Democrats elected and happily ensconced in the White House.
+The left pushes a platform that seldom waivers backed by Democrats well-versed in machine party politics.
+Republicans are fragmented, a loose collection of conservatives with nowhere to go.
+They seem more determined to undermine each other than to implement the kind of vision that turns agenda into policy.

-The love-hate relationship between the mainstream GOP and more conservative Tea Party hasn’t done conservatism any favors.
-The Republican failure to seize the right wing of the party is perplexing, given that the Tea Party was in large part responsible for the GOP retaking the House in 2010.
-Democrats are terrified of the potential of the far right and taunt the House with accusations of pandering to their more conservative elements whenever liberal legislative plans go south.
-Why doesn’t the GOP elite take notice?
+The Republican failure to accommodate the right wing of the GOP is perplexing.
+Democrats are terrified of the potential of the far right and taunt the House with accusations of pandering to their more conservative elements whenever liberal legislative plans go awry.
+Charges that the Trump White House is backed by white supremacists are based on politicized incidents, but the left has successfully turned the fallout into a national trend.

 Stop complaining.
 Surviving Trump and the Republicans isn’t hard.
 If you read this post you will get some valuable tips to get you through the next eight years.
 You were hoping it would only be four?
 Then you really need to take these survival tips to heart.